We have an amazing range of courses and a choice of how you study

 In 2004 Professor Copsey published his second monograph: Contemporary British Fascism: the British National Party and the Quest for Legitimacy, a study of the British National Party – in electoral terms, Britain’s most successful extreme-right party.
 A second revised and expanded edition of this book was published in both paperback and hardback in 2008.

-His other books include British Fascism, the Labour Movement and the State, co-edited with Dr David Renton, published in 2005; Varieties of Anti-Fascism: Britain in the Inter-War Period, co-edited with Dr Andrzej Olechnowicz, published in 2010; and British National Party: Contemporary Perspectives, co-edited with Dr Graham Macklin, published in March 2011.
+His other books include British Fascism, the Labour Movement and the State, co-edited with Dr David Renton, published in 2005; Varieties of Anti-Fascism: Britain in the Inter-War Period, co-edited with Dr Andrzej Olechnowicz, published in 2010; British National Party: Contemporary Perspectives, co-edited with Dr Graham Macklin, published in 2011; and Cultures of Post-War British Fascism, co-edited with Dr John Richardson, published in 2015.

-Professor Copsey is a Fellow of the Royal Historical Society, a member of the AHRC Peer Review College, and editor-in-chief of Fascism: Journal of Comparative Fascist Studies.
-He has been a reviewer for the ESRC and numerous international journals.
+Professor Copsey is a Fellow of the Royal Historical Society, and editor-in-chief of Fascism: Journal of Comparative Fascist Studies.
+He also co-edits the book series 'Routledge Studies in Fascism and the Far Right' with Graham Macklin.
+He has been a reviewer for the AHRC, ESRC and numerous international journals.
 His research has been disseminated in various media outlets including the Guardian, Daily Telegraph, Independent, The Tablet, and Christian Science Monitor.
 He has also featured in a Finnish TV documentary on the European Defence Leagues.

 Professor Copsey welcomes potential PhD students in the field of extremist politics.

 Professor Copsey is interested in consultancy work on the far right.
-He has written a commissioned report on the English Defence League (2010) and he is the lead-author of a recent report on anti-Muslim hate crime and the far right (2013).
+He has written a commissioned report on the English Defence League (2010) and he was the lead-author of a report on anti-Muslim hate crime and the far right (2013).

 View Nigel Copsey's Publications on TeesRep